ROOMS, MEALS AND FACILITIES

 Residents enjoy a newly renovated room, with Wi-Fi, TV, a/c, heat, and a private bath.
 Bathrooms are cleaned daily, towels and sheets changed weekly.
-A laundry service is available.
+A pay per use laundry machine is available.
 Continental breakfast consists of rolls, pastries, yogurt, juice, coffee and tea.
 Residents have the opportunity to enjoy a relaxing meal at the end of the day with other residents at shared tables.
 Dinners are traditional Italian meals of pasta as a first course, followed by a meat dish, and vegetables for the second course, concluding with fruit, or a dessert.
 Beverages, including wine, accompany the meal.
-Special dietary needs must be addressed in your application and, depending on those needs (gluten free, vegetarian, etc.) there may be an additional meals charge.
+Special dietary needs must be addressed in your application and, IF those needs can be met, there may be an additional meals charge.
 WiFi is readily available, though reception can depending on where you are located in the complex.

 Above: Aerial view of the facilities including the villa at the top.
 On the bottom right in this view is the conference center, with work spaces, offices and auditorium.
 On the bottom left of this aerial view are the "Country House" residences.

 Left: The country house, where most of your air conditioned (a rarity in Italy) housing is located.

 Below: Images from the interior of the villa including interior and